 “Ultimate Veg” showcases that eschewing meat for vegetables hardly has to be a punishment.
 Instead, adhering to a vegetarian diet (or at the very least omnivores eating vegetarian meals a few times a week) can still be plenty fun and delicious.
 Jamie’s book is filled with recipes that run the gamut from roasted black bean burgers piled high with cherry tomatoes, gooey melted cheese, and salsa to sweet leek carbonara twirled with heapings of fresh thyme, garlic, and parmesan cheese.
 There are healthy recipes mixed in with recipes that still boast not-so-good-for-you ingredients (we’re looking at you mac and cheese), so everyone can find something that’s appealing.

-For a taste of Jamie’s cooking, test out his recipe for super spinach pancakes—a chameleon of a dish that could arguably be eaten for every meal of the day.
+Like many of us, the British chef is hunkered down at home at the moment, doing plenty of cooking.
+He recently launched his own cooking show on Channel 4 in the UK, called “Keep Cooking and Carry On,” where he navigates the difficulties of a COVID-19 kitchen.
+But if you don’t have access to his show, your next best bet is testing out some of his specialities, like his recipe for super spinach pancakes—a chameleon of a dish that could arguably be eaten for every meal of the day.
 The spinach pancake resembles the texture and thinness of a crepe—just blended with fistfuls of spinach.
 The soft pancake gets swiped with cottage cheese, an avocado salad studded with tomatoes, scallions, and cilantro, then finished off with a drizzle of chili sauce.
 Serve it in the mornings or even in the evenings—we guarantee it’ll be a crowd pleaser.

 Excerpted Ultimate Veg: Easy & Delicious Meals for Everyone by Jamie Oliver.
 Copyright © 2019 by Jamie Oliver.
 Reprinted with permission from Flatiron Books.
 All rights reserved.
 Photography by David Loftus.